GoraNetwork/developer-quick-start/README.md

 like a production network would, logging various debugging information to standard output.

-**Warning** do not stop the node.
+**Warning!** do not stop the node.
 You must have your development node up and running to process requests from the example app or from any Gora-enabled apps which you will be developing locally.